OkayDave/moots/README.md

+## ⚠️ This is a work-in-progress and not yet fit for human consumption ⚠️

+---

 # Moots

 Moots is a simple, open-source mutation testing tool for Ruby, inspired by the mutant gem but with a more focused scope.
 It helps you improve your test suite by introducing small changes (mutations) to your code and checking if your tests can detect these changes.